 First, Americans are smoking cigarettes at a significantly reduced rate.
 Also, the under-18 crowd isn’t taking up the habit like prior generations had.
 Second, the vaping market has exploded in popularity thanks to its cleaner platform.

 I don’t think it’s over for Philip Morris.
 For one thing, several markets, including the eastern Mediterranean and Africa, have witnessed a lift in smoking rates.
 That, of course, suits PM perfectly, which is the international arm of the iconic tobacco firm.
 PM stock has rebounded this year.
-On a YTD basis, shares have gained nearly 26%.
+On a YTD basis, shares have jumped 25%.

 Gilead Sciences (GILD)

-Thanks to an unpredictable political environment, and an extremely-competitive atmosphere, several pharmaceuticals have underperformed this year.
-Gilead Sciences (NASDAQ:GILD) is no exception, with GILD shares having gained only a little less than 3% YTD under choppy conditions.
+Thanks to an unpredictable political environment and an extremely competitive atmosphere, several pharmaceuticals have underperformed this year.
+Gilead Sciences (NASDAQ:GILD) is no exception, with GILD shares having fallen 1.6% YTD under choppy conditions.

 If nothing else, GILD belongs on your list of stocks to buy thanks to its cash position.
 Even under a challenging environment, Gilead managed nearly $12 billion in operating cash flow last year.
 The company is more than stable enough to continue supporting its dividend yield, which currently stands at 4%.